Survey Results - Trainee feedback on Milbank LLP

 What we do: Capital markets/securities; corporate/M&A/private equity; executive compensation and benefits; financial restructuring; global leveraged finance; litigation and arbitration; energy and infrastructure finance; structured finance and securitisations; tax; technology and outsourcing; transportation and space.

 What we’re looking for: We’re looking for candidates who not only have strong academics – you should also possess excellent interpersonal and problem-solving skills.
 Candidates will need to be ambitious, intellectually curious and have a genuine interest in our practice areas.
 You should also have (or be predicted) a 2(1) or above in any degree discipline.

 What you’ll do: Our trainees are an integral part of our growth plans for the London office.
 Our training contract consists of four six-month seats.
 Trainees will typically be expected to undertake seats across our corporate, finance and litigation practices.
 In addition, we offer comprehensive training to help develop your technical and practice group-specific knowledge in addition to training on key communication, career management and presentation skills.

 Perks: A comprehensive range of benefits, including private medical insurance, in-service life insurance, permanent health insurance, dental plan and a season ticket loan, will be confirmed when candidates receive their formal offer.

 Sponsorship details: Trainees who are yet to complete the LPC and GDL will have their course fees paid in full and will also receive an annual maintenance grant while studying the LPC and GDL.

 Diversity and inclusion

-We believe that a diversity of backgrounds, experiences, cultures, ethnicities, abilities, gender identities, sexual orientations and ages bring perspectives that benefit our attorneys and our clients.
+One of the first major law firms to launch a Diversity Committee (in 1992), we believe that a diversity of backgrounds, experiences, cultures, ethnicities, abilities, gender identities, sexual orientations and ages bring perspectives that benefit our lawyers and our clients.